 Like other first-person shooters of the era, players can hold down the Fire button on most weapons (the exceptions being the Tek Bow, Particle Accelerator, and Chronoscepter) to continuously fire regardless of the weapon's firing style.
 In addition, weapons do not have to be reloaded manually.

 - Knife - The game's standard close-range melee weapon, good for clearing out weaker enemies.
-Does not use ammo.
 When underwater, Turok automatically switches to his Knife and cannot use any other weapon.
-Kills with this weapon have a small chance to drop the Mortal Wound pickup.

 - Pistol (Bullets) - Standard semi-automatic firearm that, while weak, is easily controllable for less wasteful ammo consumption.